mattermost/docs/doc/architecture/alpha.md

 Before raising an issue, please see the list below of known limitations of charts during Alpha.

-## Functionality and features
+## Known issues and limitations

 Below you can find a non-definitive list of issues that are currently known not to be fully functional:

 * No in-cluster database https://gitlab.com/charts/helm.gitlab.io/issues/48
 * No backup restore procedure https://gitlab.com/charts/helm.gitlab.io/issues/28